liquibase/gradle-liquibase-plugin/README.md

 -----------------------
 A plugin for [Gradle](http://gradle.org) that allows you to use [Liquibase](http://liquibase.org) to manage your database upgrades.
-This project was created by Tim Berglund, and is currently maintained by Steve Saliman.
+This project was originally created by Tim Berglund, and is currently maintained by Steve Saliman.

 News
 ----
+### May 24, 2020
+Release 2.0.3 is a minor release that fixes an issue caused by changes made in Gradle 6.4.
+These changes were tested with Gradle 5.4, and are backwards compatible at least that far back.

 ### November 24, 2019
 Release 2.0.2 of the plugin fixes an issue with some command parameters like the `snapshotFormat` parameter of the `snapshot` command, though it should be noted